-Both the Peccei and Mikhalevich Awards for 2013 were awarded to Americans, as was one of two honorable mention awards.
-Eleanor Brush (Princeton University) received the Mikhalevich Award for her paper "The Stabilization of Cooperation by Discriminators Using Imperfect Information" and Ben Leibowicz (Stanford University) received the Peccei Award for his paper "Representing the Spatial Diffusion of Technologies in an Energy System Optimization Model."
+Both the Peccei and Mikhalevich Awards for 2013 were awarded to Americans, as well as one of two honorable mention awards.
+Eleanor Brush (Princeton University) received the Mikhalevich Award for her paper "The Stabilization of Cooperation by Discriminators Using Imperfect Information" and Ben Leibowicz (Stanford University) received the Peccei Award for his paper "Representing the Spatial Diffusion of Technologies in an Energy System Optimization Model".
 Matt Leduc (Stanford University) was granted an honorable mention for his paper "Systemic Risk with Strategic Interactions."

-In 2010, Carl Salk (Duke University) won the Peccei Award for his research into how climate change will alter the carbon balance of temperate forests.
-Zachary Brown (Duke University) won the 2009 Peccei Award for his investigations into cost-effective malaria control strategies.
+In previous years, Carl Salk of Duke University won the 2010 Peccei Award for his research into how climate change will alter the carbon balance of temperate forests; and Zachary Brown also of Duke University won the 2009 Peccei Award for his investigations into cost-effective malaria control strategies.